Pumpkin Spice Pancakes

 Plus it pairs so wonderfully with bacon (or sausage, or ham) and eggs.
 Just morning perfection.

-A stack of pumpkin spice pancakes garnished with chopped walnuts and maple syrup.
+A stack of pumpkin spice pancakes with chopped pecans and syrup.

 Of course, sometimes you might get a little bored with standard, plain pancakes.